-Our study provided, for the first time, the evidence for time-dependent inhibition of CYP3A4/5 by ICT (Fig. 2), with values of k{inact} of 0.013 minute-1 and K_I of 20.8 μ M. ICT-induced CYP3A inactivation was not observed in the incubation mixture without NADPH, indicating that the enzyme inactivation was mediated by biotransformation of P450 enzymes.
+Our study provided, for the first time, the evidence for time-dependent inhibition of CYP3A4/5 by ICT (Figure 2), with values of $k{\text{inact}}$ of 0.013 min-1 and $K{\text{I}}$ of 20.8 uM.
+ICT-induced CYP3A inactivation was not observed in the incubation mixture without NADPH, indicating that the enzyme inactivation was mediated by biotransformation of P450 enzymes.
 Mechanism-based inactivation should lie in the metabolic activation of an inactivator precursor and sequential reaction of the host enzyme with the resulting reactive intermediate prior to leaving the binding pocket.
-Nifedipine, a substrate of CYP3A, slowed down the CYP3A inactivation induced by ICT (Fig. 3), suggesting that the bioactivation of ICT happened in the active site of CYP3A.
-Moreover, catalase/SOD did not show protective effects on ICT-induced CYP3A inactivation (Table 1), which enables us to exclude the roles of reactive oxygen species (i.e., superoxide and H2O2 potentially generated) in the enzyme inactivation.
-Therefore, the reactive intermediate produced through metabolic activation may be the culprit of the observed mechanism-based inactivation (Kent et al., 2001).
-GSH and NAL, as nucleophilic agents, were included in incubations for capturing possible reactive electrophilic intermediates that escape from the host enzyme.
-The incorporation of the nucleophiles failed to reveal protection from the inactivation of CYP3A by ICT (Table 1), which suggests that the reactive metabolite of ICT inactivated the CYP3A prior to releasing from the active site of the enzyme.
+Nifedipine, a substrate of CYP3A, slowed down the CYP3A inactivation induced by ICT (Figure 3), suggesting that the bioactivation of ICT happened in the active site of CYP3A.
+Moreover, catalase/SOD did not show protective effects on ICT-induced CYP3A inactivation (Table 1), which enables us to exclude the roles of reactive oxygen species, i.e. superoxide and H2O2 potentially generated, in the enzyme Therefore, the reactive intermediate produced through metabolic inactivation. activation may be the culprit of the observed mechanism-based inactivation (Kent et al., 2001).
+GSH and NAL, as nucleophilic agents, were included in incubations for capturing possible reactive electrophilic intermediates which escape from the host The incorporation of the nucleophiles failed to reveal protection from the inactivation of CYP3A by ICT (Table 1), which suggests that the reactive metabolite of ICT inactivated the CYP3A prior to releasing from the active site of the enzyme.
 Meanwhile, the inhibited CYP3A activity was not recovered by dialysis, implying that covalent modification was involved in the enzyme inactivation.
-Taken together, all evidence points toward the inevitable conclusion that ICT is a mechanismbased inactivator of CYP3A.
+Taken together, all evidence points toward the inevitable conclusion that ICT is a mechanism-based inactivator of CYP3A.